DylanParenzee/learn_journ/README.md

 - Completed parts of the "pyramid of pain" module, touching on hash values and how to utilise open source lookups for any malicious activity, IP address verification, and Domain name filtering.

+Tuesday 15.11.22

+Completed more parts of the pyramid of pain module -- Domain Names, Host artifiacts, Network artifacts.